Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Code Assessments

 The spatial resolution of the MP5 scheme in CANS+ was verified by 1D tests of circularly polarized Alfv\'en wave propagations with various numbers of computational cells per wavelength.
 We initially set the magnetic and velocity profiles as

 where we have used units of the system size $L_x=1$, the background Alfv\'en speed $V_{A0}=1$, and the Alfv\'en transit time $T_0=L_x/V_{A0}$.
-The CFL number $\sigma_c=0.05$ was adopted to minimize errors from time integrations in the following analyses on spatial resolutions.
+The CFL number $\sigma_c=0.05$ was adopted in the following analyses on spatial resolutions to minimize errors from the time integration.
+Otherwise, the solution becomes the third order of the SSP--RK scheme under fixed CFL conditions.

-Figure \ref{fig:CPA}(a) shows spatial profiles of $B_z$ obtained by the CANS+ (red) and the MUSCL scheme (blue).
+Figure \ref{fig:CPA}(a) shows spatial profiles of $B_z$ obtained by the MP5 (red) and the MUSCL scheme (blue).
 The wavelength is resolved with 16 cells.
 After five Alfv\'en transit times ($t=5$), while the amplitude of the wave has decreased by 25\% in the MUSCL scheme, the profile from the MP5 scheme almost overlapped the theoretical profile (black).
 This strong damping of the wave is an inherent property of the TVD schemes.
 In contrast, the MP5 scheme can detect smooth profiles and thus give a high-resolution result without modifying the original profile.

 Numerical experiments with various cell widths gave orders of accuracy of the schemes.
 Figure \ref{fig:CPA}(b) shows $L_1$ norms of the numerical errors from the MP5 (red) and the MUSCL (blue) schemes.
 The numerical errors increased with cell width according to the degree of the interpolation polynomial of each scheme.
-As expected, the dashed lines indicate that the MUSCL and the MP5 schemes have the second- ($\propto \Delta x^2$) and fifth-order ($\propto \Delta x^5$) accuracies in space, respectively.
+As expected, the dashed lines indicate that the MUSCL and the MP5 schemes have the second- ($\propto \Delta x^2$) and fifth-order ($\propto \Delta x^5$) accuracy in space, respectively.

-It is also worth pointing out that the numerical errors are much larger in the MUSCL scheme than in the MP5 scheme when compared at the same cell size (figure \ref{fig:CPA}(b)).
-In other words, the MP5 scheme can provide numerical solutions at the same accuracy with much coarser cells than those required in the MUSCL scheme.
-This has great benefits for saving numerical costs, because they increase as $\Delta x^{-(n+1)}$ in {\it n}-dimensional simulations, while the number of numerical operations in the MP5 scheme increases by only a few times.